kylelange/Thankful/README.md

 _There are no known bugs as of the last commit.
 Please send an ISSUE on github in the repository if you see something I have not._

 ## Support and contact details

+For questions, concerns, or suggestions please email baronsintrees@gmail.com

 ## Technologies Used